What’s the lowdown?

 But don’t panic!
 The Lowdown has got your back.
 We do all the dirty work (research, polls, etc.), and all you have to do is read on.

-Remind me how the IUS/IUD works?
+Remind me how the coil/IUS/IUD works?

-The IUS/IUD is a small, t-shaped piece of plastic device that is inserted into your uterus by a medical professional.
+A coil or IUD is a small, t-shaped piece of plastic device that is inserted into your uterus by a medical professional.

 The copper coil (aka IUD) contains no hormones and, instead, has a copper wire wrapped around the plastic device.
 This prevents pregnancy by decreasing the motility of the sperm and stopping the sperm and egg from meeting.